|(a) Purpose. The intent of this section is as follows.

 requested for licensure, including any required decontamination, decommissioning,

-reclamation, and disposal before the agency issues a license.
-Each
+reclamation, and disposal before the department issues a license.

-licensee shall demonstrate to the agency that it remains financially
+Each licensee shall demonstrate to the department that it remains

-qualified to conduct the licensed activity before a license is renewed.
+financially qualified to conduct the licensed activity before a license

-Methods for demonstrating financial qualifications are specified in
+is renewed.
+Methods for demonstrating financial qualifications are

-subsection (jj)(8) of this section.
-The requirement for demonstration
+specified in subsection (jj)(8) of this section.
+The requirement for

-of financial qualification is separate from the requirement specified
+demonstration of financial qualification is separate from the requirement

-in subsection (gg) of this section for certain applicants or licensees
+specified in subsection (gg) of this section for certain applicants

 the application for a license are prepared by a professional engineer